e-rotaract/e-rotaract.github.io/_pages/join-us.md

 ## It seems you answered NO to one of the questions above

-If you answered NO to at least one question, it probably means you cannot join yet.
+If you answered NO to one question, it probably means you cannot join yet.

 But hey, it is always a good idea to ask a member and see if you can join!